-Mains Cold Water Services (MCWS): Mains water supplies a few cold outlets and also provides the make-up for tank 1.
+Mains Cold Water Services (MCWS): Mains water supplies all cold outlets and also provides the make-up for Tank 1.

-Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): There is one CWST (tank 1) located above the male ablutions.
-This supplies the make-up to Cal 1 and also supplies cold water down services to the toilet areas and showers.
+Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): There is one CWST (tank 1) located above the female ablutions.
+This supplies Cal 1 and is also believed to supply the toilets and cold make-up to the shower mixers.

 Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) located in the boiler room.
-This supplies all the hot water to the building via a circulatory flow and return system.
+This supplies hot water to all hot outlets within the building.

-Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): None on site.
+Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): There are TMVs associated with the showers only.